School of the Earth, Ocean and Environment

 Carolina Core: SCI

 Exercises examining coastal ecology, geomorphology, hydrogeology, shoreline processes, environmental issues, and human impact.
+Not available for marine science major credit.
 Two laboratory hours per week.
 Scheduled field trips required.
-Not available for marine science major credit.

 Cross-listed course: MSCI 215L